Tabita99/Planet-Vegan/README.md

 vegan site and that's mostly a plant based diet.
 I used white for my navbar titles, and i used dark grey for the rest of the fonts.Also made my catgory dropdow gree to keep with theme.
 The colours on my website were consistent and minimal.

+### Home Page
+The home page consists of a picture of a vegan dish with a welcome message, welcoming everyone to the page.
+They're also a search bar for searching recipes of your choice.
+Above the search, there's a message encouraging you to sign up.
+Underneath are four meal categories along with a picture of a meal from said category.
+If you click a category name, it should take you the recipes from that category.